apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

 # BlackBerry Installation Guide

-This guide shows you how to set up an SDK environment to target applications for the BlackBerry platform prior to version 10.
-If you want to target the most recent version, see the BlackBerry 10 Platform Guide.
-See the following for more detailed platform-specific
+This section shows how to set up your SDK environment to deploy Cordova apps for BlackBerry devices prior to BlackBerry version 10.
-information:

-* BlackBerry Development Guide
-* BlackBerry Configuration
-* Upgrading BlackBerry
-* BlackBerry Plugins

-The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-line Interface for information about the current interface.
+For BlackBerry 10, you need to use a different SDK environment, described in the BlackBerry 10 Installation Guide.
+You can't use the Cordova CLI (described in The Command-Line Interface) for development prior to version 10.
+Instead, you develop with a set of platform-centered shell tools described in BlackBerry Development Guide.

 ## Requirements and Support